 Build A T-14

 The T-14 was originally designed by an Amish man named Andrew Troyer from Conneaultville, Penn.
 Andrew has hosted martins for many years and really knows his stuff when it comes to taking care of them.
+However, his design simply uses round holes and no porches.
+The original design also mounts to a wooden pole and I'm just not a fan of wood for a martin pole; much too cumbersome to work with and often warps or twists and will eventually rot.

 A Few Comments:

-I know that some folks are going to be 'cost conscious' but I suggest using materials that are strong enough to, not only be safe for the birds, but safe for the humans as well.
+I know that some folks are going to be 'cost conscious', but I suggest using materials that are strong enough to, not only be safe for the birds, but safe for the humans as well.
 I will not skimp on a winch just to save a few bucks if my own safety (or anyone else's for that matter) is at stake.
 I'm one that simply likes quality.

 I built this house using Western Cedar.
 It's plenty strong and will last forever out in the elements, even without painting if so desired.
+If you can find it, Cypress will also work nicely.

 Materials: